join-monster/join-monster/CONTRIBUTING.md

 ## Release on NPM

 We will make timely releases with any new changes, so you do not need to worry about publishing.
 Tagged commits to the master branch will trigger a new build on NPM.
 Travis-CI will publish the package.
-Do not publish manually form the command line.
+Do not publish manually from the command line.

 New versions MUST be compliant with [semver](http://semver.org/).